piertv21/fool-compiler/README.md

-## A simple compiler for the F.O.O.L. language, based on the ANTLR library.
+## A simple compiler for the F.O.O.L. language, based on the ANTLR parser generator.

 The compiler, overall, consists of:
 - Lexer